dandoh/ParsingIllustrator/README.md

 # Parsing Illustrator
-A UI tool written in Scala to illustrate various algorithms in parsing of the Language Theory and Interpretation course of Hanoi University of Science and Technology
+A UI tool illustating some parsing algorithms of the Language Theory and Interpretation course I took at Hanoi University of Science and Technology, useful for homework and tests.

-For the algorithms in the parsing part of the course often require us to illustrate by hand, which is kind of frustrating, this tool demontrates these algorithms for us.

 The program includes:
 - Top-down parsing algorithms for given string and grammar.